 Frequently Asked Questions Regarding Contacting Congress

 Your goal is to find a balance between including compelling and personal information, while keeping the letter concise.
-Congressional staff members receive a huge volume of correspondence, so you need to keep your letter to the point and with a polite and professional tone.
+Congressional offices receive a huge volume of correspondence, so you need to keep your letter to the point and with a polite and professional tone.
 We recommend that you include one or two personalized paragraphs which include such things as: why this bill is important to you, the challenges you (or your patients, loved one, etc.) face regarding treatment and how the provisions of this bill would improve your life (or those of your patients, loved one, etc.) if passed.

 What should I do if I get no reply?